ShawnDriscoll/diceroll/docs/source/tutorial.rst

 *Fixed in release 2.4.7*

-Minor fixes with spacing and negative numbers.
+Minor fixes with input spacing, and logging any negative dice rolled.

+*New in version 3.0*

+D2 rolls now generate a range of 0 - 1.
+The 4dF roll type for FATE has been added.